Seikh05/Precision-ICD-10-Navigator/README.md

 **Made by Mustakim**

-> Powered by open-source tech & Hugging Face ❤️
+> Powered by open-source tools & Hugging Face ❤️

 ---

 ## 📄 License

 This project is released under the **MIT License**.